sal55/langs/Mcompiler.md

 #### Compiler Size and Presentation

 The core compiler (no diagnostic module, no built-in stdlibs. no ML/MX/RUN support) is currently 307KB.
 With ML/MX/RUN, it is 317KB.
-With also the built-in stdlibs (ie. the stardard library source modules which are statically compiled within the compile), then `mm.exe` is a self-contained 382KB solution to build M applications.
+With also the built-in stdlibs (ie. the stardard library source modules which are statically compiled with each application), then `mm.exe` is a self-contained 382KB solution to build M applications.

-In other words, MM is a single 0.4MB blob which, working at 0.5M lines per second, turns most M programs into an executable in a fraction of second (usually, by the time you've released the Enter key).
-Being instant and effortless is exactly what I'm aiming for; building an app should be like flicking a light switch: it just works.
+In other words, MM is a single 0.4MB blob, which can translates source code to executable at some 0.5M lines per second.
+This is exactly what I've aimed for, a compiler that effortlessly builds programs more or less instantly.

 #### Optimiser

-This is not shown, as there isn't a proper one.
-There is a simpler optimiser that allocates locals to register, and does some peep-hole optimising.
+There is only a simple optimiser that allocates locals to register, and does some peep-hole optimising.
 This makes some benchmarks and some individual functions faster, but has little effect on real programs.
 Mainly it makes programs smaller.

 It is applied during MCL-generation by doing a second pass on a per-function basis.
-Without the optimiser, the 317KB core compiler would be 336KB.
+Without the optimiser enabled, the 317KB core product would be compiled to 336KB.

 The main applications M is used for are compilers, assemblers and interpreters.
 With those, full optimisation (tested by transpiling to C then using gcc or clang/llvm with `-O3`), might only make them 30-50% faster (that is, 23-33% less runtime).
-With compilers and assemblers, typical runtimes are only 0.1 seconds anyway.
+With compilers and assemblers, typical runtimes are small fractions of a second anyway.